Bump stock: Public opinion

-Federal
+2018 Final Rule

 The ATF ruled in 2010 that bump stocks were not a firearm subject to regulation and allowed their sale as an unregulated firearm part.
 In the 2017 Las Vegas shooting, twelve bump stocks were found at the scene.
 The National Rifle Association stated on October 5, 2017, "Devices designed to allow semi-automatic rifles to function like fully-automatic rifles should be subject to additional regulations", and called on regulators to "immediately review whether these devices comply with federal law".
 The 2017 shooting generated bipartisan interest in regulating bump stocks.
 On October 4, 2017, Senator Dianne Feinstein introduced a bill to ban bump stocks, but it was not acted upon.
-Instead, on February 20, 2018, President Trump instructed the ATF to issue regulations to treat bump stocks as machineguns.
+Instead, on February 20, 2018, six days after the Parkland shooting, President Trump instructed the ATF to issue regulations to treat bump stocks as machine guns.

-President Donald Trump blamed former President Barack Obama for having "legalized bump stocks", which he termed a "BAD IDEA", a claim which was found to be partly erroneous by USA Today.
+President Donald Trump blamed former President Barack Obama for having "legalized bump stocks", which he termed a "BAD IDEA", a claim which was found to be partly erroneous by USA Today, with an ATF official involved in the decision saying neither Obama nor then-Attorney General Eric Holder advised the agency on its ruling and a constitutional law professor explaining that the administration did not possess the legal authority to ban the sale of the devices.
 On March 23, 2018, at President Trump's request the Department of Justice announced a plan to ban bump stocks at the federal level.
-The proposed change would reclassify bump stocks as "machineguns" and effectively ban the devices in the United States under existing federal law.
+The proposed change would reclassify bump stocks as "machine guns" and effectively ban the devices in the United States under existing federal law.
 A notice of proposed rulemaking was issued by the ATF on March 29, 2018, and opened for public comments.
 Over 119,000 comments were submitted in support of the proposed rule, while over 66,000 comments expressed opposition to it.
 On December 18, 2018, the final regulation to ban bump stocks was issued by the Department of Justice and published in the Federal Register on December 26.
-The final rule states that "bump-stock-type devices" are covered by the Gun Control Act, as amended under the Hughes Amendment, which with limited exceptions, makes it unlawful for any person to transfer or possess a machinegun unless it was lawfully possessed prior to 1986.
+The final rule stated that "bump-stock-type devices" are covered by the Gun Control Act, as amended under the Hughes Amendment, which with limited exceptions, makes it unlawful for any person to transfer or possess a machine gun unless it was lawfully possessed prior to 1986.
 Since the bump-stock-type devices covered by this final rule were not in existence prior to 1986, they would be prohibited when the rule becomes effective.
-The ban went into effect on March 26, 2019, by which owners of bump stocks were required to destroy them or surrender them to ATF, punishable by 10 years imprisonment and a $250,000 fine.
+The ban went into effect on March 26, 2019, by which owners of bump stocks were required to destroy or surrender them to the ATF, punishable by up to a $250,000 fine and/or prison sentences of up to ten years.

+A Freedom of Information Act Request by YouTuber "CheapShot" revealed the ATF received 582 abandoned bump stocks and 98 retained for evidence, out of an estimated 220,000 - 520,000 in circulation.